Bangkok

 Wat Arun is a temple located in the Bangkok Yai district, on the west bank of the Chao Phraya River.

 Bangkok is also popular for its street markets.
-The Chatuchak weekend market is one of the biggest and the most popular among tourists.
+The Chatuchak weekend market is one of the biggest in the world.

 If you are hungry, you can find street food carts pretty much everywhere.
 There are also many restaurants in Bangkok which serve anything from noodle soups to curry.